Out Run: Soundtrack

 Out Runs original score was composed by Hiroshi Kawaguchi, who had previously composed soundtracks for other games designed by Suzuki, including Hang-On.
 The soundtrack is similar in style to Latin and Caribbean music.
 Kawaguchi has mentioned Latin jazz musician Naoya Matsuoka as a major inspiration for this score.
 Three selectable tracks are featured: "Passing Breeze", "Splash Wave", and "Magical Sound Shower".
 An additional track, "Last Wave", plays at the final score screen.
-Some of the game's audio samples were corrupted due to one of the master ROM chips failing, and the glitch was not noticed until Sega was preparing a soundtrack box-set for the game's 20th anniversary.
-The correct files were recovered from an 8-inch floppy disk, and subsequent re-releases of the game use the fixed data.
+Some of the audio samples were corrupted due to one of the master ROM chips failing, and the glitch was not noticed until Sega was preparing a soundtrack box-set for the 20th anniversary.
+The correct files were recovered from an 8-inch floppy disk, and subsequent releases use the fixed data.
 Cassette tapes of the arcade soundtrack were distributed in the United Kingdom during December 1987, both with the home computer conversions and with Computer and Video Games magazine.
 The Mega Drive port has the music tracks from the arcade, along with one exclusive new track titled "Step On Beat" composed by Masayoshi Ishi.